-Those other treatments include using pain medication, losing weight to ease stress on the joint, and reducing physical activities that cause pain.
-Health care providers also may suggest exercises to keep muscles and joints flexible, promote fitness, and make muscles stronger that support damaged joints.
+Those other treatments include using pain medicine, losing weight to ease stress on the joint, and reducing physical activities that cause pain.
+Healthcare providers also may suggest exercises to keep muscles and joints flexible, promote fitness, and make muscles stronger that support damaged joints.

 While most people undergoing joint replacement surgery are in their 60s or older, younger people may undergo joint replacement when their condition supports this.
 However, younger people may have other choices available to them like changing to a less physically demanding job, or having a different type of procedure that realigns or only replaces part of a joint.

-The younger you are when you get a new joint, the more likely you are to need surgery in the future.
+The younger you are when you get a new joint, the more likely you are to need surgery to revise the joint replacement in the future.
 Surgery to fix or replace artificial joints has a risk of infection and other complications about 4 times greater than the first surgery.
-Because health care providers shape and remove bone to accept the new joint, repeated surgery also leaves less bone to attach to each new joint.
+Because healthcare providers shape and remove bone to accept the new joint, repeated surgery also leaves less bone to attach to each new joint.

 X-ray evidence of joint damage is 1 of the factors used to decide who should have this surgery.
 Your pain and other symptoms are the most important things to keep in mind when deciding.
 This is mostly a quality of life decision.

 People who are considered for joint replacement surgery should have 1 of the following: severe pain during activity, such as walking or getting up from a chair; pain that prevents them from doing activities; or pain at night that prevents them from sleeping.